Folium Systems

 AnswerWrite direct, branded, public-safe answers that say what Folium can do without exposing private systems or claiming external outcomes.Answer-ready Q&A block.The answer is factual, useful, and bounded.

-MirrorPublish the answer through /faq/, /resources/faq/, category routes, /faq.json, llms files, manifests, and this printable packet.Multi-format answer surface.Humans and AI readers can reach the same answer.
+MirrorPublish the answer through /faq/, /resources/faq/, category routes, /faq.json, llms files, manifests, and this printable packet.Multi-format answer surface.Humans and technical readers can reach the same answer.

 VerifyRun FAQ answer bank, discovery graph, AI JSON, structured-data, SEO, link, and release checks.Verification result.The answer layer stays wired into the owned-site graph.